ArionMiles/ArionMiles.github.io/content/posts/lambda.md

 ## Packing `rig` for lambda
 Now the issue is, the Linux image Lambda runs (Amazon Linux) doesn't come preinstalled with `rig`, and we cannot simply make a shell call to install the package on every invocation for 2 big reasons:

 1. Expensive time cost, on every invocation we'd be installing this package and then giving the output.
-What if the package is unavailable for the package manager Amazon Linux uses?
 2. The entire environment is read-only (except for `/tmp/`) so even if we _could_ do 1, we can't.

 The way it works is quite simple, you put all binaries inside a `bin/` directory, and all Shared Object (`.so`) files inside a `lib/` directory, zip them up and upload them as a lambda layer.